binpash/benchmarks/INSTRUCTIONS.md

 sudo docker run -it --rm -v "$(pwd)":/benchmarks koala /bin/bash -c "cd /benchmarks && ./kick-tires.sh"
 ```

-Expected time: ~20 minutes.
+Expected time: ~2 -- 20 minutes, depending on hardware.
 Runs all benchmarks with minimal inputs.
+Most of the time will be spent on downloading inputs.

 **Benchmark-specific example (nlp):**